Join the problem-solving WhatsApp group to get your answer

 – In IEEE 142 they mention high resistance can be used in the 2.4 and 4.16 kV.
 How much SLG current you are getting wid all motor contributions?

 – What Saieesh referring to are the isokeraunic areas where there will be many lightning strokes.
 In such areas recommendation is to use an overhead shield wire for direct stroke lightning protection.
 Another ethos of providing lightning protection that is affected by the type of grounding is the use of surge arrestors installed on each Conductor at intervals.
 The voltage rating of the arrestor is directly rated to the effectiveness of grounding employed on the system.
-That means system grounding is designer choice depending on industry process requirements and other factors.
+That means system grounding is the designer’s choice depending on industry process requirements and other factors.

 – In Hyderabad GMR’s RGI Airport, all high voltage neutrals are of resistive grounding.

 – Standard says H.R’s grounding system is occasionally used on 2.4 or 4.16Kv systems.
-It is nowadays used for medium and high capacity generators neutral earthing.
+It is nowadays used for medium and high-capacity generators neutral earthing.
 It can be used where service continuity is required.
-I saw a case where cables failed because of wrong calculation of charging currents thereby secondary resistance of H.R earthing system.t is as per.
+I saw a case where cables failed because of wrong calculation of charging currents thereby secondary resistance of the H.R earthing system.t is as per.

 – After analyzing earlier problems experienced generally followed earthing systems I posted.
 But some process industries depending on process requirements adopt other than generally adopted ones.
 For example unearthed systems.
 The system designers will consider all the factors including protection.
 Earlier some Medium voltage systems used to have unearthed systems but later low resistance earthing system was followed.
 IEEE standard discusses different neutral earthing systems in C62.92 with different parts and different equipment.

 Join our community on WhatsApp: https://elec-engg.com/whatsapp-group-for-protection-engineers/